Yaswanth-C/RapidQ/README.md

 ![Views](https://komarev.com/ghpvc/?username=rapidq&label=Repo+Interactions)
 #### For those who want a bare minimum task queue, Just run and discard, no headaches.
 A lightweight &#x1FAB6; and fast &#x1F680; background task processing library for Python, developed with simplicity in mind.<br>
-There is nothing fancy, no gimmick, RapidQ is a simple and easy to use package - works on any OS (yes, it supports windows).<br>
+There is nothing fancy, RapidQ is a simple and easy to use package - works on any OS.<br>
 Only Redis broker is currently available, and there is no result backend(could be implemented later).<br>

 Inspired by `celery` and `dramatiq`, but lightweight, and easy to use for small projects.<br>